Written by 4:07 am Blog, health, Infrared Sauna, Outdoor Sauna, Personal Sauna, Reviews, Sauna Benefits, Sauna information, Steam Sauna

 Wood-burning sauna stoves are commonly made from durable materials such as cast iron or steel.
 These materials efficiently retain and radiate heat, ensuring a consistent and comfortable sauna experience.
 The stove’s design includes a firebox for burning wood, a door for loading fuel, and a system for directing heat into the sauna room.

-See also Sauna Suits for Women: A Comprehensive Guide
+See also Sauna for Weight Loss?

 Efficiency and Heat Regulation